gap-system/gap-docker/README.md

 order.
 It is usually updated shortly after the release announcement (so slight delays are possible).

-If you have installed Docker, first you need to download the container using
+If you have installed [Docker](https://www.docker.com/), to use this container first you need to download it using

     docker pull gapsystem/gap-docker